systemjs/systemjs/README.md

 A small (15KB minfied) collection of extensions to the System loader, for supporting AMD, CommonJS and global script loading, aiming to ease the transition to ES6.

-Extensions are self-contained additions to the `System` global, which can be applied individually or all together.
+Extensions are self-contained additions to the `System` global, which can be applied individually (see [lib](https://github.com/guybedford/systemjs/tree/master/lib)) or all together ([dist/system.js](https://github.com/guybedford/systemjs/blob/master/dist/system.js)).

 * **Formats:** Dynamically load AMD, CommonJS and global scripts (as well as ES6 modules) detecting the format automatically, or with format hints.
 * **Map:** Map configuration.